8BitGinger/socialUp/README.md

 Future Development Plans:

-- Implement a user login utilizing Firebase
+- Implement a user login/profile
-  -- Firebase
+  - Firebase for Authenticaton and Data Storage
 - Return individual results containers based on Platform
 - Create auto-post to Platform feature instead of Copy/Paste
+  - Utilizing mentioned Firebase Database, store credentials/sign in for popular social media and allow options to post from web app directly!
 - Convert to React Native for iOS/Android Apps

 <a id="links"></a>